When I read 50 Ways to Leave Your Clutter, the first thing I thought was, “why didn’t I think of that?”.

 - Don’t buy stuff to store your stuff.

-- Hang with like minded people.
+- Hang with like hearted people.

 - Stop getting organized.